 How you apply the makeup is very important, especially while your nose is healing.
 Use a light hand and don’t push down too hard on the nose.
 Avoid getting the makeup in the incisions, as well.
 If your goal is to cover up bruising, a yellow concealer will offer the best camouflage.
 Green concealers work well when it comes to covering up redness.

 General Care Tips

 It’s not just what you put on your skin after your rhinoplasty that matters.
 How you treat your skin and what you ingest also play a part in taking good care of it.
 Remember to drink plenty of water each day, at least six glasses, to prevent your skin from drying out.

 Try to avoid picking at the incisions sites or pushing on your nose.
 As the incisions scab over and start to heal, it can be tempting to poke at or pick the scabs.
 But, doing so can make any scarring more visible.
 It can also put you at an increased risk for an infection.

-Double board certified facial plastic surgeon Dr. Jeffrey Epstein specializes in rhinoplasty procedures.
+Double board certified facial plastic surgeon Dr. Anthony Bared specializes in rhinoplasty procedures.
 He performs about four or five surgeries each week and is well versed in the best way to care for your skin afterwards.
-If you have any questions after your surgery or would like to schedule a consultation with Dr. Epstein, you can call (305) 666-5884 for an appointment in Miami or (212) 759-3484 for an appointment in New York.
+If you have any questions after your surgery or would like to schedule a consultation with Dr. Bared, you can call (305) 666-5884 for an appointment in Miami.